isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-to-record-a-song-on-mac.markdown

 [Best Camera for Music Videos](https://pestpolicy.com/best-camera-for-music-videos/)
 ### Step 3: Select your Song/ Track to Record
 Next, you'll now simply select the song or track you'll be recording.
 So, check the GarageBand interface and go to the left side of that panel - this will show a number of default audio tracks.
-So, click on either the "Female Voice"Â  or "Male Voice" after selecting one of your preferred songs or tracks to go ahead and record the song or track.
+So, click on either the "Female Voice"  or "Male Voice" after selecting one of your preferred songs or tracks to go ahead and record the song or track.
 ### Step 4: Select your Song/ Track to Record
 Next, now record the track or sound - simply click the red button (circular-shaped) at GarageBand's middle panel and you'll start recording.
 The voice or sound that'll be picked by your Mac's mic for recording and hence you'll readily need to minimize all the background noise during the recording sessions.